TestTestellis/github-action-continuous-release-test/docs/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
-Please note we have a [Code of Conduct](../../docs/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

 <details open="open">
 <summary>Table of Contents</summary>